deckerr95/decky-plugin-manager/README.md

 It's a common occurrence after a SteamOS update that some Decky plugins are not updated in time.
 This results in Decky crashing.
 For users, the only real options to fix this are:

-1. going into desktop mode, opening a terminal, and deleting the plugin from `/home/deck/homebrew/plugins/`
+1. Going into desktop mode, opening a terminal, and deleting the plugin dir from `/home/deck/homebrew/plugins/`

 2. SSH-ing into the deck, and deleting the plugin

-This project aims to make the process of disabling individual Decky plugins a lot easier and quicker.
+This project aims to provide a seamless, quick and easy way of disabling/enabling individual Decky plugins.

 ---

 ## Notes

 * A broken plugin can crash Decky Loader; this tool isolates that issue
-* Designed for Steam Deck / SteamOS but works on any Linux setup with Decky Loader
+* Tested only on Bazzite for Steam Deck.
+Should also work on SteamOS.
 * Installation script pulls latest version

 ---